 Here we can see that the syntax has several parameters, some optional and some not.
 In the next section, we will cover the parameters in-depth and look at each parameter’s importance.

-As quiet clear from the syntax there are total 5 parameters associated with it.
+As quite clear from the syntax there is a total of 5 parameters associated with it.
 We will cover each one in detail here

 a : array_like